km4ack/pi-display/README.md

 # auto-screenshot

-This script is included but designed to be run on another computer.
+This script is included but designed to be run on another computer in conjunction with pi-display.
 Once copied to the other machine and started, it will create a web server and capture screenshot at the interval set (60 second default) in the script.
 This screenshot can then be pulled into the pi-display.
 I use it to screen shot an APRS digipeater map than can then be viewed on the pi-display machine.
+Note:python3 is required for this script to work.

 # Kiosk Mode